dovetail-genomics/dovetail_tools/README.md

 - Mapped nondupe pairs cis >1000 bp is greater than 20% of the total mapped nondupe pairs.
 - Expected unique pairs at 300M sequencing is at least ~120 million

+# Contact Map Creation
+## This is the description of the scripts that will enable creation of contact map in hic and cool format from the BAM file generated in QC step.